3D Printing Service

 For well-designed parts, tolerances of ±0.1mm plus ±0.001mm/mm can typically be achieved.
 Note that tolerances may change depending on part geometry. |

-Available 3D Printing Materials
+Materials Available for 3D Printing

 Metals